Remortgage

 Frequently asked questions

-Determine Affordability: Start by assessing your affordability to avoid getting carried away with home renovation dreams.
+Determine affordability: Start by assessing your affordability to avoid getting carried away with home renovation dreams.
 It might be necessary to remortgage with another lender for a better deal.

-Research Mortgage Options: Explore offerings from your current lender and the wider market.
+Research mortgage options: Explore offerings from your current lender and the wider market.
 Consider a Product Transfer for potential cost savings and convenient online processes.

-Initiate Mortgage Application: Apply online with lenders adopting digital processes.
+Initiate mortgage application: Apply online with lenders adopting digital processes.
 Some may automatically conduct property valuations through desktop surveys.

-Navigate Application Process: The lender will evaluate your financial details, possibly requesting additional documentation.
+Navigate application process: The lender will evaluate your financial details, possibly requesting additional documentation.

 If your mortgage debt is below a certain threshold, around £50,000, switching lenders might not be cost-effective due to potentially high fees.
 Some lenders won’t even entertain mortgages below £25,000.

-Early Repayment Charges Awareness:
+Early Repayment Charges (ERC) awareness

 When considering early remortgaging, be cautious of Early Repayment Charges.
 If breaking free from your current deal is costly, explore options like negotiating with your current lender for a product transfer.
-This may involve a reduced early repayment charge, making it worthwhile if the new deal significantly improves terms without a lengthy lock-in.

 If the value of your home has decreased, impacting your equity, it’s crucial to reassess.
 Even if you initially had a 10% deposit, a drop in house prices could leave you with a higher proportion of debt.
-This situation, known as evaporating equity, may lead to negative equity, where your debt exceeds the property’s value.
-Evaluate the implications carefully.

-There can be costs associated with a remortgage which include but are not limited to:
+Yes, there can be costs associated with a remortgage which include but are not limited to:

-Early Repayment Charges
+• Early Repayment Charges

-Admin or Deed Release Fees
+• Administration or Deed Release fees

 Most lenders will also include free legals in their remortgage deals which means their chosen conveyancing form will cover all the legal requirements.

-There are a couple of situations where you’ll need to appoint your own conveyancing solicitor:
+However, there are a couple of situations where you’ll need to appoint your own conveyancing solicitor:

 While most people remortgage when they reach the end of a mortgage deal, it could be advantageous to remortgage earlier if you could secure a lower interest rate or if you’ve built up a certain amount of equity in your home.